-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023

-The Trustees present their annual report together with the financial statements and auditors' report of the Charitable Company for the year ended 31 August 2022.
+The Trustees present their annual report together with the financial statements and auditors' report of the Charitable Company for the year ended 31 August 2023.
 The annual report serves the purpose of both a Trustees' report, and a Directors' report under company law.

 The Trust operates a secondary academy for pupils aged 11 to 19 in Chippenham.
-It has a pupil capacity of 1,610 and had the number on roll of 1607 in the school census in January 2022.
+It has a pupil capacity of 1.610 and the number on roll was 1.528 in the school census in May 2023.